fernandogomesdf/application-monitor/application-monitor-client/src/site/README.md

-run the commands below, in this folder, before opening index.html:<br/>

-npm install angular@latest<br/>
-npm install material-design-lite@latest --save
+before opening index.html, be sure to have NodeJS installed.